liuyixin-louis/arxiv2latex/README.md

 [![Streamlit App](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://arxiv2latex.herokuapp.com/)

 ## About Arxiv2Latex
-- Download the source latex code of multiple arxiv paper with one click.
+- Download the source latex code of multiple arxiv papers with one click.

 ## Motivation behind
 To facilitate our paper writing, we may usually need to download and copy the latex source code of other's papers.
 However, this process can become very tedious if there are many papers to download.
 So I develop this tool to automate this process.
 I implement it simply with `request` and `tarfile`.
 To make it as services, I push this project online with the help of `Streamlit` and `Heroku app`.
 Here is the demo app link: https://arxiv2latex.herokuapp.com/.